dr-leo/pandaSDMX/doc/walkthrough.rst

       Using :mod:`pandaSDMX`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
       Then, retrieve the data using :meth:`Request.get`.
 6. Analyze or manipulate the data.
-      Convert to :mod:`pandas` types using :func:`pandasmdx.to_pandas` and use the result in further Python code and scripts.
+      Convert to :mod:`pandas` types using :meth:`pandasmdx.message.Message.to_pandas` or, equivalently, :func:`pandasdmx.api.to_pandas`
+      and use the result in further Python code.

 Choose and connect to an SDMX web service
 =========================================

-First, we instantiate a :class:`.pandasdmx.Request` object, using the string ID of a :doc:`data source <sources>` recognized by :mod:`pandaSDMX`:
+First, we instantiate a :class:`.pandasdmx.Request` object, using the string ID of a :doc:`data source <sources>` supported by :mod:`pandaSDMX`:

 .. ipython:: python